 Before we dive too far down the rabbit hole, however, let's rewind back to the PlayStation 4's launch.
 PS4's release date was November 15 2013 in North America and 29 November 2013 in Europe, and it's been outselling its main competitor, the Xbox One, ever since.

 As of July 2016, Sony's sold over 40 million consoles while Microsoft's moved only about 20 million units from the factory to store shelves.
-With more graphical power than the Xbox One, 32 times more system memory than the PS3 and a firm focus on pure gaming experiences rather than media might, the PS4 has established itself as the console to beat of this generation.
+With more graphical power than the Xbox One, 32 times more system memory than the PS3 and a firm focus on pure gaming experiences rather than media might, the PS4 established itself as the console to beat.

 It's a games console built by gamers for gamers and won the hearts and minds of many from the word go, with lots of prospective next-genners left feeling alienated by some of Microsoft's bizarre policies and choices for the Xbox One – many of which were reversed as a result of a backlash.

-The one area that Sony was failing on, system-exclusive games, has recently taken a turn for the better thanks to the launch of Uncharted 4: A Thief's End.
-What's more encouraging are the sure system-sellers like No Man's Sky, Final Fantasy VII Remake, Kingdom Hearts III and The Last Guardian are quickly approaching, with E3 2016 to hopefully provide a solid release date for each.
+The one area that Sony was failing on, system-exclusive games, has taken a turn for the better thanks to the launch of Uncharted 4: A Thief's End, Bloodborne and The Last of Us.

 - What's the latest on PlayStation 4?
 You can now stream PS4 games to your PC